Best Medicare Advantage Plans in Arizona (2026)

 Medicare Advantage plans include benefits like dental, vision and hearing coverage that Original Medicare doesn't cover.
 Private insurers offer these plans as an alternative to traditional Medicare Parts A and B.

-• CMS Star Ratings: These ratings measure plan quality and member satisfaction on a scale from 1 to 5 stars.
-Higher ratings mean better care coordination and customer service.
+• CMS Star Ratings: These ratings measure plan quality and member satisfaction on a scale from one to five stars.
+Higher ratings indicate better care coordination and customer service.

 • Monthly premiums: You'll pay your regular Part B premium plus any additional plan fees.
 Many Arizona Medicare Advantage plans charge $0 in extra monthly premiums.

-• Maximum out-of-pocket (MOOP) limits: This cap limits your annual medical expenses.
+• Maximum out-of-pocket (MOOP) limits: These caps limit your annual medical expenses.
 Once you reach it, your plan covers 100% of eligible services.

 • Prescription drug coverage: Most plans bundle Part D drug benefits into your coverage, so you pay less for medications than you would out-of-pocket.